Mindfaq/AVR/README.md

 ## Usage

+Before starting the experiment, participants are required to fill in the following information:

+- **ID:** Enter an arbitrary unique number.
+- **Alcohol Consumption:** Enter 1 if you have consumed one unit of alcohol, otherwise enter 0.
+- **Hand Preference:** Enter 0 if you are using your left hand, or 1 if you are using your right hand.

-Press the spacebar to start the experiment.
+Click the "Start" button to begin the experiment.
 After each stimulus, press the spacebar again as quickly as possible.
 The experiment runs a predetermined number of tests, which can be adjusted in the JavaScript code.

 ## Results

 Results are recorded in an array and can be downloaded as a CSV file at the end of the experiment.
 Each row in the CSV file corresponds to one test and includes the type of test (sound or visual), the frequency or color used, and the participant's reaction time in milliseconds.

+The CSV file also includes the participant's ID, alcohol consumption, hand preference, and the run number for each test.

 ## Modifying the Experiment